pyepics/pyepics/doc/ca.rst

 prepared to have them passed to your function.
 Use `**kw` unless you are very sure of what will be sent.

-For callbacks sent when a :meth:`put` completes, your function will be passed these:
+For callbacks sent when a :func:`put` completes, your function will be passed these:

     * `pvname` : the name of the pv
     * `data`:  the user-supplied callback_data (defaulting to ``None``).